christopherGuan/chris-ds-blog/_pages/about.md

 ·	Data Analysis in Spreadsheets
 ·	Intermediate R for Finance
 ·	Credit Risk Modeling in R

+***

+My favorite quote

+> “Great beauty, great strength, and great riches are really and truly of no great use; a right heart exceeds all”

+― Benjamin Franklin

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].